 provisioning can be done fully non-blocking on the master.
 Without them, it is

 necessary to get the binlog position under

 this can potentially stall the server for a long time, as it blocks new

 queries until all updates that have already started have finished.

-The mysqldump program has been extended to use these new status variables.
+The mysqldump program was extended to use these status variables.
 This means that a backup suitable for provisioning a slave can be obtained as normal like this:

 mysqldump --single-transaction --master-data ...